 The Lichfield Diocesan Advisory Committee (DAC) is a statutory body which provides advice and

 members and advisers have a wide range of knowledge in a variety of specialist fields, including church architecture, bells, furnishings, art, archaeology, heating, furniture, stained glass and more.
 As a body, the DAC makes recommendations to the Diocesan Chancellor on faculty applications.
 Parishes can also seek the informal advice of the DAC, prior to making a faculty application.
-Administrative support for the Committee is provided by the DAC Secretary and Assistant DAC Secretary (part of the Church Buildings Team).
+Administrative and casework support for the Committee is provided by the DAC Secretary and Assistant DAC Secretary (part of the Church Buildings Team).

 Church Buildings Team

 The Church Buildings Team is one of the

 Central Administrative Support Teams, which provide practical and administrative support across the diocese.
 The Church Buildings Team helps parishes to care for and develop their church buildings, in the context of the diocesan vision of discipleship, vocation and evangelism (DVE).